-HACA must establish and implement a system of records management that ensures that any criminal record received by HACA from a law enforcement agency is maintained confidentially, not misused or improperly disseminated, and destroyed, once the purpose for which the record was requested has been accomplished, including expiration of the period for filing a challenge to HACA action without institution of a challenge or final disposition of any such litigation [24 CFR 5.903(g)].

-HACA must establish and implement a system of records management that ensures that any sex offender registration information received by HACA from a State or local agency is maintained confidentially, not misused or improperly disseminated, and destroyed, once the purpose for which the record was requested has been accomplished, including expiration of the period for filing a challenge to HACA action without institution of a challenge or final disposition of any such litigation.
+HACA must establish and implement a system of records management that ensures that any criminal record received by HACA from a law enforcement agency is maintained confidentially, not misused or improperly disseminated, and destroyed, once the purpose for which the record was requested has been accomplished, including expiration of the period for filing a challenge to HACA action without institution of a challenge or final disposition of any such litigation [24 sex offender registration information received by HACA from a State or local agency is maintained confidentially, not misused or improperly disseminated, and destroyed, once the purpose for which the record was requested has been accomplished, including expiration of the period for filing a challenge to HACA action without institution of a challenge or final disposition of any such litigation.
 However, a record of the screening, including the type of screening and the date performed must be retained [Notice PIH 2012-28].
 This requirement does not apply to information that is public information, or is obtained by HACA other than under [24 CFR 5.905].